kenansubasi/number-converter/README.md

 ```

 ## Features
-* The number entered is converted into Turkish.
+* The number entered is converted into Turkish text.

 ## Features to be added in the future
-* English convert will be added.
+* The module will be added to convert the number into English text.

 ## Screenshots